-To evaluate the performance of a dynamic parallel-access we implemented the scheme as a JAVA client program.
+To evaluate the performance of a dynamic parallelaccess we implemented a JAVA client program.
 The JAVA program takes as input parameters the URLs of the mirror servers, performs a dynamic parallel-access, saves the document locally, and records the obtained transmission rate.
-We evaluated the dynamic parallel-access scheme using the experimental setup described in Section II-A. We first consider a dynamic parallel-access to download a 763 KByte document, which is replicated in M = 4 mirror sites (Figure 4).
+We evaluated the JAVA dynamic parallel-access using the experimental setup described in Section II-A. We first consider a dynamic parallel-access to download a 763 KByte document, which is replicated in M = 4 mirror sites (Figure 4).
 The actual servers are located in Australia, Japan, Slovakia, and Portugal, to ensure disjoint paths.
-The average rate to these servers ranges from 5 to 15 KBytes/sec, however, the instantaneous rates greatly fluctuate during the course of the day.
+The average rate to these servers ranges from 5 to 15 KBytes/sec, however, the instantaneous rates greatly fluctuate along the times of the day.
 We have chosen B = 30 blocks.
-Our current implementation of dynamic parallel-access does not consider pipelining to reduce the idle times (see Section IV-A for a discussion on pipelining).
+Our current implementation of a dynamic parallelaccess does not consider pipelining to reduce the idle times (see Section IV-A for a pipelining simulation).